eisascience/scCustFx/README.md

 # scCustFx

-Custom FX used in single-cell analysis and exploration.
+Custom and in-development functions and utils used in single-cell and Spatial analysis and exploration.

+-Author Eisa Mahyari

+See https://github.com/bimberlabinternal/CellMembrane as many fully vetted functions have found their final home there.